Welcome to the Guide to London!

-How to Make Winter Wonderland Wheely Fun!– My VIP experience on the Wheel at Winter Wonderland and advice for visiting London’s most popular winter attraction how you can enjoy it.
+Winter Wonderland 2021– My recent experience at Winter Wonderland and advice for visiting London’s most popular winter attraction how you can enjoy it.

 World Travel Market (WTM London)– This is a guide for anyone attending the travel conference.
 It includes tips and strategies for before, during and after the conference.

 5 Foodie Streets in London– blog review includes maps and there’s a video too…

 Burger and Lobster Review- £20 of Juicy Love– chain all over London.
 Only three (damn good) items on the menu.

 Charlotte Street- All you can Eat on One Street!
 If I had to pick one street in London that has food and restaurants for every type of eater, this is eat.
 I mean ‘it.’ 😉 It’s near Goodge Street Underground Station.